leros-dev/leros-dev.github.io/README.md

 Initially, pull and build the [leros-llvm](https://github.com/leros-dev/leros-llvm) by executing the `build.sh` script in the root repository directory.
 The LLVM toolchain provides all the binary utilities from GNU Binutils.
 Following are a couple of examples on how the toolchain may be used in a development process:

-*Note*: If an LLVM installation is already present on your machine, ensure that the executables within the build directory of the Leros toolchains are executed, instead of the LLVM executables accessible through the `PATH`.
+*Note*: If an LLVM installation is already present on your machine, ensure that the executables within the build directory of the Leros toolchain are executed instead of the LLVM executables accessible through the `PATH`.

 To compile a C source file for the Leros architecture, execute:
 ```bash